The master’s daughters had taken two books from the book-box.

-Out with his law cat friends, no doubt, boasting of their learning and their wit.
+Out with his law cat friends, no doubt, boasting of their great learning and advices.

 Then we heared at the door not the schoolboy but the master.
 The girls seized the books and put them in the box.

 Linkin hasted in behind him.

-I ran to Linkin and sayt, “I have need of your advices.
+I ran to Linkin and sayt, “I have need of your advice.
 Two of my uncle’s sonnets are writ anew and imprinted.
 Is this a felony?
 Can the knave be punished?”

 “Hear this,” sayt Linkin, scant of breath.
 “The Earl of Essex has come from Ireland, clean contrary to what Queen Puss commanded.
 Some say our Earl is with him.”

 Why was Shakespeare’s name on the cover of The Passionate Pilgrim?
-Well, in 1599 he may have been better known as a writer of amorous verse than as a playwright.
+Well, in 1599 he was probably better known as a writer of amorous verse than as a playwright.
 The best-selling Venus and Adonis (1593) had its 5th and 6th printings in 1599.
-The printer of The Passionate Pilgrim probably hoped his name would help sales.
+The printer of The Passionate Pilgrim may have hoped his name would help sales.

 Unfortunately the first-mentioned of Gib’s sonnets hasn’t survived in full, but the second one is here.

-The other book taken from the book-box, “a tale of old kings” was indeed scandalous, and would become even more so.
+The other book taken from the book-box, “a tale of old kings” was indeed scandalous, and would become more so.
 The First Part of the Life and Raigne of King Henrie IIII by John Hayward (c1564-1627), lawyer and historian, was published in February 1599 with a brief dedication in Latin to the Earl of Essex.
 The book dealt with the downfall of Richard II, who was deposed by Henry IV.
 It sold well.